MingJae92/budget-tracking-system/README.md

 ## Command to open front end and backend

-- Clone the repo and npm install and then run npm start
+- Clone the repo and npm install and then run, " npm run start"
 - Just one command to run after cloning repo and then run npm start, this will open the front end and back end
 - If you don't catch the port server for React Vite after running the single command in time, type http://localhost:5173/ and that will take you to the front end.